Why do you think we’re writing this article?

 Your keyword rankings are one part of a data-driven environment.
 Google search rankings aren’t perfect.
 The algorithm can miss great content, and it can also rank terrible content.
 Which is why Google frequently refines and modernizes its algorithm.

 That said, building a content strategy around data extracted from Google’s ranking tools is a sound strategy.
 It doesn’t mean you can’t create other types of content.
-We have some great pay per click and search engine optimization pieces.
-We continue to produce content around all facets of digital marketing.
+We have some great pay per click and search engine optimization solutions included in our digital marketing services.

 Data serves to guide us, not restrict us.
 It enables us to evolve; it shouldn’t hamstring our efforts.